AP-CSA-JAVA/CSA_JAVA-Course/README.md

 - [ ] Use System.out.print at least two lines
 - [ ] Use System.out.println at least three times

+With every program that you will submit, I want you to follow the convention below.

+In addition, your program should have the assignment number, name of the assignment and your last name.

+Example: file name: 111whyProgramming_Edwards.java

 Create the happy face image above using the following criteria: